 Text-based attributes

-These attributes provide information about the displayed text, such as labels or descriptions.
+These attributes provide information about displayed text, such as labels or descriptions.

-Localized applications tip: It's important to know if your app is built in multiple languages.
-You need to know whether the text for the Feature changes based on different builds or user settings.
+Tip: For dynamic or localized texts, where your app might be built in multiple languages, you need to know whether the text for the Feature changes based on different builds or user settings.
 If it does, then be careful when tagging Pages and Features.
 It's recommended to find other tags to use that are text-independent.

 General attributes